abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

 from :math:`s` to :math:`t` is minimized.
 We will use this representation of the problem to design our first model.

-A first model: the disjunctive programming formulation
+The disjunctive model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This first model is a straightforward translation of the definition of a job-shop problem and its disjunctive graph reprensentation.
-You can find the code in the file :file:`jobshop_wrong.cc`.
-As the filename suggests, this is NOT the way to model a job-shop problem when using Constraint Programming.
-However, this first model will help us better understand the job-shop problem.
-Later in this chapter, we will use ``IntervalVar``\s, ``SequenceVar``\s and special constraints better suited to handle scheduling problems.
+This model is a straightforward translation of the definition of a job-shop problem and its disjunctive graph reprensentation.

 We again rely on the :ref:`three_stages`.
 What are the decision **variables**?
 We use the variables :math:`t_{ij}` to store the starting time of task :math:`i` of job :math:`j`.
 We could use two fictive variables corresponding to the fictive